 - 4 chicken cutlets (boneless breasts cut horizontally in half)

-Juice citrus and add rinds and juice into a medium-sized bowl.
+Juice the citrus halves that aren’t reserved for the final dish, below, and add rinds and juice into a medium-sized bowl.
 Add the rest of the ingredients, mix, cover and refrigerate overnight.

 - 2 tablespoons olive oil (more if needed)